CHAPTER ONE

 “I’m ready for a cocktail!”

-The doctor entered, greeting him.
+The doctor entered quickly, greeting him.
 “Mr. Stone.
 I’m Doctor Shields.”

 “I mean you could have lost your head,” the doctor said.